Skip to main content

 Getting your recycling right

-From next week, we’ll be lifting the lid on Bayside’s recycling habits with our dedicated bin-spectors checking 5,000 randomly selected food and green waste and recycling bins.
+We'll be lifting the lid on Bayside's recycling habits with our dedicated bin-spectors checking randomly selected food and green waste or recycling bins.

-With a simple lid lift- the bins will be visually checked to ensure the right things are going in the right bin.
+With a simple lid lift- the bins will be visually checked to ensure the right things go in the correct bin.

-We’ll be leaving feedback, via a bin tag, with tips on how to get your recycling right with reminders of which items can be recycled.
+We'll be leaving feedback via a bin tag with tips on how to recycle correctly and reminders of which items can be recycled.

-No private or identifiable information is being collected with all waste and recyclables to be disposed of as per the normal collection process.
+No private or identifiable information is being collected; all waste and recyclables will be disposed of as per the normal collection process.

 Why are we doing this?